asifhkhan/PL_IDENET/README.md

 ## <a name="training"></a>  :hourglass: Evaluation

 We use Set5, Set14, BSDS100, Urban100 and Manga109 for Setting 1.
-use the following script to generate the LR Blur images and convert them into binary.
+Use the following script to generate the LR Blur images and convert them into binary.

 ```
 cd scripts